Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 • Heavy AP volume and job-costing needs

-Dext Prepare shines here.
+Dext shines here.
 Vendor rules, document intake, and batch approvals make it easier to keep AP under control, attach images to every bill, and maintain job-ready backup without drowning the office in paper.

 QBO alone can do the job, but you pay more in staff hours, and you lean harder on manual checks.